 Cinemas in Zakopane

-There are 2 cinemas located in Zakopane, some showing the latest movies in both English and Polish language.
+There are two cinemas in Zakopane, some showing the latest movies in English and Polish.
 The Cinema is a great thing to do in Zakopane with kids.
 You can find Zakopane Cinemas below.

 Kids Park Janosika